 Rhetoric and Composition

 The Texas State MARC program ranks among the top nationwide with award-winning faculty and commitment to student success.
-Students enjoy a vibrant community dedicated to studying written discourse and the teaching of writing within a variety of contexts.
-The program also develops unique programs of study combining foundational knowledge with focused study in areas ranging from minority and feminist rhetorics to digitial literacies, writing for social justice, and writing center studies.
+Students develop unique programs of study combining foundational knowledge with focused study in areas ranging from minority and feminist rhetorics to digital literacies, writing for social justice, and writing center studies.

 |Degree||Hours||Thesis Option||Minor Option|